maitag/formula/README.md

 unbindAll():Formula
 	deletes the connection between all variables of the Formula and all linked Formulas

-resolveAll(depth:Int = -1):Formula
+resolveAll(?depth:Int):Formula
-	resolves all bindings into formula down to the depth level, removes parameters and replaces it with copies of the linked formulas
+	resolves all bindings into formula or optional to a specified the depth level, removes parameters and replaces it with copies of the linked formulas

 hasBinding(formula:Formula):Bool